fathimamarjana/Imageconversion_FastAPI/README.md

 # Imageconversion_FastAPI
-To install the project: <br />
+To install the project:
-    1)Clone the project from github <br />
+    1)Clone the project from github
-    2)Create and activate Virtual Environment <br />
+    2)Create and activate Virtual Environment
-    3)Install the dependencies from requirements.txt <br />
+    3)Install the dependencies from dependencies.txt
-    4)create a file name .env and set the following environment variables <br />
+    4)create a file name .env and set the following environment variables

-        SECRET_KEY = " " -> To generate the SECRET_KEY run command : openssl rand -hex 32  <br />
+        SECRET_KEY = " " -> Generate the SECRET_KEY
         ALGORITHM = "HS256"
         POSTGRES_USER=
         POSTGRES_PASSWORD=